Rock of Ages Review, May 2025 - National Operatic and Dramatic Association (NODA)

 Access these resources by logging into your member account on the BATS website.
 If you are a new member, pay your membership online with a debit or credit card to gain instant access your account.
 Annual membership is £25 and runs from 1 July - 30 June.

-Cast will generally be called for rehearsal every Monday and Wednesday evening and on some Sundays.
+Alongside director setting dates, cast will be called for rehearsal every Monday and Wednesday evenings and on some Sundays.
 View the outline rehearsal schedule.

 Welcome talk